 The 20-lane large area is open every day.
 By giving $12, you can enter the place.
 Equipment rent is $27 per person.

 Saddle River offers a variety of archery like shooting leagues, 3D archery, and archery tag.
-If you are visiting on a Friday night, join the beginner’s lesson of Saddle River.
+If you are visiting on a Friday night, join the beginner’s lesson on Saddle River.
 The professional training is available at a price of $30 only.

 Rob Fleming Archery Range

-Not exactly at Houston, a 10min car ride will take you to The Woodlands, Texas, to Rob Fleming Park.
+Not exactly at Houston, a 10-minute car ride will take you to The Woodlands, Texas, to Rob Fleming Park.
 The place is open to the public from dawn to dusk, with various archer ranges to shoot from.

 Rob Fleming Archery does not allow crossbow archery for its legal issues.
 Another restriction is to shoot only six arrows per archer.